Frans Bauer

-François (Frans) Bauer (born 30 December 1973 in Roosendaal as François van Dooren) is a Dutch singer of "levenslied" (Dutch Schlager).
+Frans Bauer (born 30 December 1973 in Roosendaal as François van Dooren) is a Dutch singer in the levenslied genre.

-Biography
+Early life

 Frans Bauer was born as François van Dooren, after his mother Wies van Dooren who wasn't married to his father Chris Bauer (1944-2015) at the time.

 From an early age, Frans Bauer was determined to become a singer.
 His great idols are Julio Iglesias, Elvis Presley and Koos Alberts.
 By the latter, he was sometimes brought on stage to sing along with Ik verscheurde je foto (I tore up your photo).